MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-use-recommendations.md

 The **Status** of a recommendation can be active, completed, dismissed, or postponed.
 The recommendation service automatically marks a recommendation as completed when all impacted resources are addressed.

 - **Active**: The recommendation has resources that need to be addressed.
 A dismissed, postponed, or completed recommendation can be manually changed back to active.
 - **Completed**: All resources in the recommendation have been addressed.
 The status is updated automatically by the system when all resources are addressed according to the action plan.
+Recommendations can't be manually marked as completed.
 - **Dismissed**: If the recommendation is irrelevant or the data is wrong, you can dismiss the recommendation.
 You must provide a reason for dismissing the recommendation.
 - **Postponed**: If you want to address the recommendation at a later time, you can postpone it.
 The recommendation becomes active when the selected date occurs.
 You can postpone a recommendation for up to a year.